peter-ahe/ubiquitous-octo-potato/README.md

 # ubiquitous-octo-potato

-Here are eight ubiquitous potatoes.
+Are there eight ubiquitous potatoes?